 Looking for more?
 View all our Virtual Reality case studies.

-Virtual Reality Basics
+Virtual Reality Basics and Use Cases

 The experience of VR comes primarily from wearing what is called a head mounted display.
 This is effectively two screens, one for each eye, inside a housing that is designed to fit comfortably on the human head.
 Augmenting this there may also be headphones for audio and motion controllers for interacting with the environment.